peytoncordero/DRI25/text-analysis.md

 2. Remove stop words.
 3. Lemmatize (or stem) our words, i.e. "jumping" and "jumps" become "jump."

 This next section, we will be cleaning our corpus by removing the stop words.
-In seeing getting the most frequent words, a lot of them were extremeley common words, so we should get rid of them because they don't tell us anything meaningful about the text, very little semantic meaning and most often have grammatical functions.
+In seeing getting the most frequent words, a lot of them were extremely common words, so we should get rid of them because they don't tell us anything meaningful about the text, very little semantic meaning and most often have grammatical functions.
 Usually, these are function words such as determiners, prepositions, auxiliaries, and others.

 To use NLTK's stop words, we need to import the list of words from the corpus.